awesome-pentest-gadgets/downline/README.md

 1. [Install the prerequesites for your system](https://tauri.app/v1/guides/getting-started/prerequisites)
 2. `npm install`
 3. `npm run tauri build`

+### Downloading Python

+First `cd utils`, and then you can:

+- `npm install` to actually get the utils to do anything
+- `npm run download-python` downloads the appropriate Python for this OS into this folder, which Downline then uses in development mode.
+- `npm run download-python-all` downloads all Python for every OS into this folder.

+### Publishing

 When publishing a new release, don't forget to